-- 14. The Americas region in the Bureau's work includes two of the Ramsar Regions (the Neotropics and North America), involving the following twenty-four Contracting Parties: Argentina, Bahamas, Belize, Bolivia, Brazil, Canada, Chile, Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Jamaica, Mexico, Nicaragua, Panama, Paraguay, Peru, Suriname, Trinidad and Tobago, United States of America, Uruguay and Venezuela. - 15.
-In addition, there are in the region a number of dependent territories of France (French Guiana, Guadeloupe and Martinique); the Netherlands (Aruba and the Netherlands Antilles Federation); the UK (Anguilla, British Virgin Islands, Cayman Islands, Montserrat, and Turks and Caicos); and the USA (Virgin Islands), which require involving those Contracting Parties. - 16.
-There are a further eleven Caribbean Island States which are not yet Parties to the Convention: Antigua and Barbuda, Barbados, Cuba, Dominica, Dominican Republic, Grenada, Guyana, Haiti, St. Kitts and Nevis, St. Lucia, and St. Vincent and the Grenadines.
+- 15. The Americas region in the Bureau's work includes two of the Ramsar Regions (the Neotropics and North America), involving the following twenty-five Contracting Parties: Argentina, Bahamas, Belize, Bolivia, Brazil, Canada, Chile, Colombia, Costa Rica, Cuba, Ecuador, El Salvador, Guatemala, Honduras, Jamaica, Mexico, Nicaragua, Panama, Paraguay, Peru, Suriname, Trinidad and Tobago, United States of America, Uruguay, and Venezuela. - 16.
+In addition, there are in the region a number of dependent territories of France (French Guiana, Guadeloupe and Martinique); the Netherlands (Aruba and the Netherlands Antilles Federation); the UK (Anguilla, British Virgin Islands, Cayman Islands, Montserrat, and Turks and Caicos); and the USA (Virgin Islands), which require involving those Contracting Parties. - 17.
+There are a further ten mainland and Caribbean Island States which are not yet Parties to the Convention: Antigua and Barbuda, Barbados, Dominica, Dominican Republic,

+Grenada, Guyana, Haiti, St. Kitts and Nevis, St. Lucia, and St. Vincent and the Grenadines.

-- 17. Overall, Canada and the USA are well advanced in their implementation of the Convention, while in general the developing nations in the region still require substantial assistance and advice for the effective implementation of the treaty.
-Capacity building is a priority, in particular for the newest Parties to the Convention, such as Belize, Colombia and El Salvador. - 18.
-Eleven of the Caribbean Island States have not yet joined the Ramsar Convention despite the efforts made jointly by Trinidad and Tobago and the Ramsar Bureau.
-There are complex reasons for this but they essentially come down to capacity building and financial implications.
+- 18. Overall, Canada and the USA are well advanced in their implementation of the Convention, while in general the developing nations in the region still require substantial assistance and advice for the effective implementation of the treaty.
+Capacity building is a priority, in particular for the newest Parties to the Convention, such as Belize, Colombia, Cuba, and El Salvador. - 19.
+Ten of the Caribbean Island States have not yet joined the Ramsar Convention despite the efforts made jointly by Trinidad and Tobago and the Ramsar Bureau.
+There are complex reasons for this, but essentially they come down to capacity building and financial implications.
 Many of these countries have few professionals dealing full time with environmental management and they already have made important commitments to other Multilateral Environmental Agreements.
-Several of the countries feel that they would have difficulties selecting their first Ramsar site, therefore they make no effort to initiate the process. - 19.
-It is encouraging that there are several countries seriously considering or working towards becoming CPs, such as Cuba, the Dominican Republic, and Saint Lucia.
+Several of the countries feel that they would have difficulties selecting their first Ramsar site, and therefore they make no effort to initiate the process. - 20.
+It is encouraging that there are several countries seriously considering or working towards becoming CPs, notably the Dominican Republic and Saint Lucia.